50% of Singaporean Women Experience Sexual Dysfunction!

 Sex problems may be psychological

-According to Dr Kumar, a senior consultant at the Gleneagles Hospital, Gynaecology department, more than 90% of sex-related problems in women are a result of psychological issues.
+According to Dr Kumar, a senior consultant at the Gleneagles Hospital, Gynaecology Department, more than 90% of sex-related problems in women is a result of psychological issues.
 These psychological issues manifest themselves into physical ailments such as extreme nausea, blinding headaches and even painful cramps.